 Elistan in Dragonlance.
 It's told that he's great at motivating people and encouraging them, even able to convert Crysania from her skepticism to a fervent priestess of Paladine in one meeting.
 In practice, you're never actually shown any of this in any of his encounters with other people.

-Anastasia Steele from Fifty Shades of Grey, being an Expy of Bella Swan easily falls under the trope.
-She's supposed to be a brilliant college student studying English Literature, but she doesn't have her own laptop or even an email address and Tess of the d'Urbervilles seems to be her only literary reference.
+Anastasia Steele from Fifty Shades of Grey is supposed to be a brilliant college student studying English Literature, but she doesn't have her own laptop or even an email address and Tess of the d'Urbervilles seems to be her only literary reference.

 Strangely retroactively enforced in Halo: Glasslands.
-The scientist Dr. Halsey was shown in previous fiction to be very smart, with many examples of her scientific knowledge (though admittedly with helpings of And Some Other Stuff, because it is future science, after all).
+The scientist Dr. Halsey is shown in most Halo fiction to be very smart, with many examples of her scientific knowledge (though admittedly with helpings of And Some Other Stuff, because it is future science, after all).
 However, Glasslands declares her to be not as smart as she's said to be, with Halsey herself reflecting that she had believed she was the smartest person alive simply because everyone else told her so.
-Its author reallydoesn't like Halsey.
+This seems to be mostly because the author reallydoesn't like Halsey, as subsequent Halo media has mostly disregarded Glasslands's interpretation of Halsey's intelligence.

 Tsuruhara Iori spends almost all of War and Snowflakes carrying a duffel bag full of her kendo practice gear, but she does not utilize any swordfighting skills during the course of the novella.